iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covidsafe___1.12.0/report.md

 > Initially worked ok but hasn't worked for a few months now.
 Back working again.<br> :date: __2020-09-26 08:06:08__

-> Why is this app always on without having to turn LOCATIONS some phones and not others?
-Both our phones are same make and mine is newer model, yet I have to manually turn Location on even though I gave given it permission to be on all the time.
-Why is this?<br> :date: __2020-09-25 12:06:26__

-> On screen icon keeps disappering.
-Keep needing to open app to keep it active<br> :date: __2020-09-23 11:23:51__

-> Happy to use but better if app turns on automatically when Bluetooth and GPS is on, shows active case numbers, doesn't require GPS (drains battery).<br> :date: __2020-09-20 03:50:59__

-> Is this even worthwhile anymore?<br> :date: __2020-09-16 14:41:22__

-> No phone or battery issues on my samsung a5.
-Would like to see time shortened from 15 minutes to 1 or 2 minutes and warn me when I'm close to someone would be much better so I can move away.
-Otherwise it's fine.
-Can't see the point of having it if it waits 15 minutes to say I've been close to someone that's not good.<br> :date: __2020-09-14 00:47:04__

-> A,s<br> :date: __2020-09-13 08:18:43__

 #### 2-star reviews